thomasOdt/project4-pixelartmaker/README.md

 # Pixel Art Maker

-You can create your own grid and can paint every grid to the color you want to create some Pixel Arts!
+You can create your own grid and paint it to every color you want!
+Just to create some awesome Pixel Arts!